RadowanMahmud/RideShare-Backend/README.md

 * node-schedule
 * http

-Commands for running
+#Commands for running

-'npm run start' for running the server
+'npm run start' for running the server '\n'
 'node client.js' for running the client